kufirre/iot-cybersecurity-seminar/exercise4.md

 In this step, we will upload the device certificate  and keys (download from AWS IoT core) to the Cordelia-I's file system.
 These files will be used by the on-board MQTT client during the connection set up.

-> [!IMPORTANT]
-> For adding, modifying or creating files on the Cordelia-I file system the WLAN connection shall be disconnected.
-This is achieved by pressing "Disconnect" on the "WLAN Settings" on the PC tool as shown by point 5.

 In order to upload the file, in the "File operations" tab on the WE UART terminal,
-1. Type in the file name in the "FileName" text box.
+1. Type in correct filename in the "FileName" text box.
-2. Type in "4096" in the "Size(bytes)" field.
-3. Check the "Write" and "Create" check boxes in the Mode.
-4. Click on "Open".
-Cordelia will generate a file ID which will be copied automatically to the FileID text box.
-5. Now click-on the "WriteFile" button.
-This will open a file browser.
-Browse to the location where the downloaded server file was saved.
-Select the file and click on "Open".
-The file will be written to the module's file system.
+2. Click on "Upload File" button.
+This will open the file explorer.
+Navigate to the location where you stored the certificate.
+Select the file and click on "OK".
-6. Finally, click on close button to close the file.

 ![Write file](resources/writeFile.png)